internetfriendsforever/flatpack/README.md

 ## Getting started

-Flatpack should be installed globally, so you can use it from any project: `yarn global add flatpack-js`
+Flatpack should be installed locally, so that different projects can use different versions of flatpack.

 1. `cd /project-folder`
-2. `yarn add react`
+2. `yarn add flatpack-js react`
 3. `touch index.js`

 Open `index.js` in your favourite text editor